-Big thanks to Elena for letting me share this article as part of the Cruising Stories series — a look at the real-life ups and downs of the cruising lifestyle.
-Follow her sailing channel Sailing Kittiwake on YouTube, her blog, and her Instagram.
+Big thanks to Elena for letting me share this article as part of a look at the real-life ups and downs of the cruising lifestyle.
+Follow her sailing channel Sailing Kittiwake on YouTube and her Instagram.

 Deciding to leave everything behind and go cruising long-term is a huge decision.
 No matter where you’ll go and on what boat, your life will change considerably.
 There are many choices to make, much preparation and learning to do.
 And then there’s the big bang – telling your family about it…

 If you’re about to tell your relatives and you’re reading this article, then it means your gut feeling tells you the news won’t go down well.
 Usually that gut feeling is right.
 Sorry.
 At least it was for me and for some of my cruising friends.
 We told our families that we wanted to set off into the sunset and they didn’t take it well.